 We anticipate that our general and administrative expenses will continue to increase as a result of staff expansion and additional occupancy costs, as well as costs associated with being a public company, including higher legal and accounting fees, investor relations costs, higher insurance premiums and other compliance costs associated with being a public company.

 Interest Income

-Interest income consists of interest earned on our cash equivalents and investment gains and losses recognized during the period.
+Interest income consists of interest earned on our cash equivalents and investments recognized during the period.

 Results of Operations